Steinz0/FootBallGame-Apprentissage/README.md

 ### Without Docker

-Not the best idea, but you can by following these commands and don't forget to change the AMQP URL by localhost:5672
+Not the best idea, but you can by following these commands and changing the AMQP URL to localhost:5672

 To start the web server, you need to use the following commmand while in the **/** directory (to install nodejs : https://nodejs.org/en/download/) :
 ```